iPhone XS: 9 biggest annoyances and how to fix them

-It's been over a year since Apple released the first iPhone ($1,000 at Amazon) without a home button.
-We now have the iPhone X, iPhone XS, iPhone XS Max, and iPhone XR that all rely on gesture navigation and facial recognition for added security.
-Whether you just upgraded from an older iPhone or made the switch from Android, it's easy to get annoyed with your phone.
+It's been over a year since Apple released the first iPhone ($1,000 at Amazon) without a home button, the iPhone X, and switched to gesture controls.
+We now have the iPhone X, iPhone XS, iPhone XS Max, and iPhone XR that all rely on gesture navigation and facial recognition to unlock the phone and move around.
+Whether you just upgraded from an older iPhone or made the switch from Android, it's easy to get annoyed with an unfamiliar system.

-Whether Face ID isn't working when it should or trying to figure out how to turn off your iPhone or take a screenshot, let's look at how to deal with the phone's annoyances.
+Maybe the Face ID facial recognition software won't unlock your phone when it should, or you're trying to figure out how to turn off your iPhone or take a screenshot?
+Let's look at how to deal with the most common annoyances in any iPhone that ends in "X".

 Face ID seems to be delayed